 Out of all the built-in troubleshooting tools in Windows, Task Manager is probably the most useful tool.
 Almost every end-user knows what to do when an application stalls.
-They just fire up Task Manager using Ctrl + Shift + Esc and end the non responsive task.
-Also, Task Manager can be a extremely valuable tool for advanced users who want to troubleshoot processes, monitor disk I/O rates or other system performance issues.
+They just fire up Task Manager using Ctrl + Shift + Esc and end the nonresponsive task.
+Also, Task Manager can be an extremely valuable tool to troubleshoot processes, monitor disk I/O rates or other system performance issues.

 Task Manager’s Details tab lists all running processes.
-By default it doesn’t display the complete path of the running processes and the Command-line arguments used by those processes.
-Here is how to enable this critical bit of information in Task Manager.
+By default, it doesn’t display the complete path of the running processes and the command-line arguments used by those processes.
+This article tells you how to enable this critical bit of information in Task Manager.

 Show Command Line and File path of Running Processes

-Start Task Manager.
-In the Processes tab, right-click the column header and enable Command line option.
+To display the full file path and command-line of running processes in the Processes tab, in the Task Manager’s Processes tab, right-click the column header and enable Command line option.

 Show Command-line column in Details tab

-In Task manager, click the Details tab.
+In Task Manager, click on the Details tab.
 Right-click the column header and click Select columns

 Task Manager in earlier versions of Windows